-- Mixed source e-cycling is a priority throughout campus.
+- Mixed source recycling is a priority throughout campus.

 - We compost all food (pre and post-consumer) and barn wastes.

-- The Green Bike Program provides the Sterling College community with a fleet of functional and safe bicycles for use around campus, promoting the idea of human-powered transportation and reducing the need for nonrenewable based transportation.
+- The Green Bike Program provides the Sterling College community with a fleet of functional and safe bicycles for use around campus.

 - The Ride Share Program helps community members carpool.

-- We use 100 percent post-consumer recycled content, chlorine free paper for all copiers/printer.
+- We use 100 percent post-consumer recycled, chlorine free paper for all copiers and printers.

-- Sterling College publications are printed on recycled paper.
+- Sterling College publications are printed on recycled paper and use soy ink.

 - We purchase furniture through local manufacturers and craftsmen.

 - Instead of constructing new buildings, we renovate existing structures whenever possible.
 Recent renovations include the use of natural light, solar hot water heaters, and radiant floor heating.